 The Encryption checkbox is visible only when the Encryption app is enabled.
+Note that server-side encryption is not available for other Nextcloud servers used as external storage.

 Enable Sharing allows the Nextcloud admin to enable or disable sharing on individual mountpoints.
 When sharing is disabled the shares are retained internally, so that you can re-enable sharing and the previous shares become available again.
 Sharing is disabled by default.